 Converting to Useful Units: lp/mm, lw/ph,…

-If we have additional information, for instance how big the pixels are or how many usable pixels there are in the sensor – and we typically do – we can easily convert cycles per pixel into some of the other spatial resolution units often seen in photography.
+If we have additional information, for instance how far pixels are apart or how many usable pixels there are in the sensor – and we typically do – we can easily convert cycles per pixel pitch into some of the other spatial resolution units often seen in photography.
 For instance the D800e sensor’s pixel pitch is around 4.8um, so 0.27cycles/pixel from the above MTF50 reading would correspond to 56.3 cycles/mm on the sensor as captured by the given imaging system: